LNPopupController

 Interaction Gesture Recognizer

 LNPopupContentView exposes access to the popup interaction gesture recognizer in the way of the popupInteractionGestureRecognizer property.
-This gesture recognizer is shared between opening the popup content, by panning the popup bar up (when the popup bar is closed), and closing the popup content, by panning the popup content view (when the popup bar is open).
+This gesture recognizer is shared for opening the popup, by swiping or panning the popup bar up (when the popup is closed), and closing the popup, by swiping or panning the popup content view down (when the popup bar is open).

-You can implement the delegate of the interaction gesture recognizer in order to influence its behavior, such as preventing popup interaction when the user is interacting with other controls or views inside the popup content.
+You can implement the delegate of the interaction gesture recognizer in order to influence its behavior, such as preventing popup interaction when the user is interacting with other controls or views inside the popup content view hierarchy.

 [!CAUTION]